 As we explain above, there is no inheritance tax on property to pay if you pass on a home to your spouse or civil partner when you die.
 However, if you leave your home to another person it counts towards the value of your estate.
 However, you may be able to increase the threshold at which inheritance tax is payable as long as you leave it to direct descendants thanks to the ‘Residence nil-rate band’.

-When it comes to inheritance tax on property, you may be able to make use of an inheritance tax property allowance called the Residence nil-rate band.
-This is an additional property allowance of £175,000 in the tax year 2023-2024, providing you leave your home to direct descendants including children or grandchildren.
+The residence nil-rate band is an additional property allowance of £175,000 in the tax year 2024-2025, providing you leave your home to direct descendants including children or grandchildren.

 Yes.
 Married couples and those in civil partnerships can transfer any unused nil-rate band when the first person dies to the survivor.
 This means a couple could pass on up to £1,000,000 without being liable for inheritance tax.